ConnorGibbons/SwiftAIS/README.md

 If you have any issues / suggestions, please reach out! connor@ccgibbons.com

 **Important Note**
 Testing for this tool is limited, and is not certified by any official bodies.
-It should not be relied upon as a navigational aid or saftey tool.
+It should not be relied upon as a navigational aid or safety tool.
 SwiftAIS is created for hobbyist/educational use.